temporalio/documentation/docs-src/cloud/configure-metrics-endpoint-using-cli.md

 To disable a metrics endpoint, use [`tcld account metrics disable`](/cloud/tcld/account/metrics/disable).

-See the [tcld account metrics command](/cloud/tcld/account/metrics/index) reference for details.
+For more information, see [tcld account metrics command](/cloud/tcld/account/metrics/index).